Resources

 Your Best Bet Is a Visit to the Vet

-Using a military vet for required paperwork is ideal because they’re well versed in the requirements.
+Using a military vet for required paperwork is ideal because they’re well-versed in the requirements.
 It’s also a good idea to check in with the Veterinary Treatment Facility at your new base.
 They’ll share a checklist that guides you through the steps needed for transport.

 If you have a scaredy-cat or pup, discuss with your vet if the pros outweigh the cons of using an anti-anxiety medication.
-Sedatives can interrupt the natural process of how an animal regulates their body temperature when handling stress, leading to dire circumstances.
+Sedatives can interrupt the natural process of how an animal regulates their body temperature when handling stress, leading to dire consequences.

 Compile a File for Your Furry Friends

 Today, we gather essential records electronically and easily compile documents via smartphone applications or website links.
 The convenience of online access to your tail-wagger’s veterinary history can make transferring to a new office as easy as a walk in the park (or as simple as a romp with catnip?).
-Virtual records help your old vet connect with your new vet if there are issues lost in translation, for example, verifying shot records and testing for heartworms.
+Virtual records help your old vet connect with your new vet if there are issues lost in translation, such as verifying shot records and testing for heartworms.

-Boarding Your Pet
+Boarding for Your Pet

 Here are three tips to help you find somewhere to crash with your pets.

-1) Always verify hotel and temporary rental pet policies.
+1. Verify hotel and temporary rental pet policies.

-2) Call your new veterinarian’s office.
+2. Call your new veterinarian’s office.

 Some facilities offer boarding, and if they don’t, they can refer you to either a kennel they trust or someone on staff who moonlights as a pet sitter in their house.

-3) Search your new base, as some have pet care facilities.
+3. Search your new base, as some have pet care facilities.

 By Dawn M. Smith